 - (c) Monitoring: This module provides several components to be used in collecting, streaming and archiving monitoring data. - (d) OPC UA Protocol Adaptor: An adaptor for the Telescope Model API, implementing operations in the OPC UA protocol.
-In practice a plugin architecture or dependency injection techniques can be used implemented to add protocol support. - (e) Simulation Adaptor: A simulator for the telescope hardware, to be used for unit and partial integration testing.
-This module plays the same role as the OPC UA Protocol Adaptor, but in this case, it simulates the system instead of sending OPC UA commands. - (f) Telescope Model API: A set of classes implementing a high-level API of the telescope hardware.
+In practice a plugin architecture or dependency injection techniques can be used implemented to add protocol support. - (e) Simulation Adaptor: A simulator for the telescope hardware, to be used for unit and integration testing.
+This module plays the same role as the OPC UA Protocol Adaptor, but in this case, it simulates the system instead of sending OPC UA commands.
+This simulation capability is useful not only during the construction and commissioning phases where the actual hardware may not be available, but also during operations to streamline development activities.
+The plan is to maintain this component indefinitely. - (f) Telescope Model API: A set of classes implementing a high-level API of the telescope hardware.